England struggle in deciding third Test against West Indies in Grenada

 Hopes of a Ben Stokes bailout came crashing down when an attempted pull duffed off his top edge and sailed straight back to Alzarri Joseph as he followed through.

-Joseph, working up a head of steam as he busted through the 90mph barrier, also struck in his next over as Jonny Bairstow nicked one that held its line.
+Joseph, working up a head of steam as he busted through the 90mph barrier, also struck in his next over as Jonny Bairstow nicked a delivery that held its line.

 Lees had fallen in between, just surviving a big shout for caught behind before a clear edge settled in Da Silva’s gloves.